-1. During the capsulorrhexis, the tear can extend to the periphery or zonules.
-At this point, consider converting CCC to can opener style capsulorrhexis

-- 2. During phaco, the CCC edge is torn or cut with a second instrument or with the phaco tip - 3.
+- During the capsulorrhexis, the tear can extend to the periphery or zonules.
+At this point, consider converting CCC to can-opener capsulotomy - 2.
+During phaco, the CCC edge is torn or cut with a second instrument or with the phaco tip - 3.
 Performing phaco with a single radial tear in the CCC increases risk of a tear that "wraps around" into the posterior capsule - 4.
-CCC with very small diameter are associated with more intra-operative difficulty (posterior capsular block with hydrodissection, cortical clean-up, IOL insertion) and can lead to post-operative issues such as excessive anterior capsule fibrosis, CCC diameter shrinkage, and capsulophimosis; this can reduce peripheral fundus visualization and visual acuity - 5.
-Too large a CCC will eliminate the advantage of overlap of the IOL edge
+CCCs with very small diameter - may cause posterior capsular block with hydrodissection and difficulty with cortical clean-up and IOL insertion

+- can lead to postoperative anterior capsule fibrosis, and capsulophimosis which can reduce peripheral fundus visualization and visual acuity - 5.
+Too large a CCC will eliminate the advantage of overlap of the IOL edge and may affect centration